-

 Thoughts on Africa 2: Education

 The function of education is to teach one to think intensively and to think critically.
-Intelligence plus character – that is the real goal of education. – Martin Luther King, Jr Education is crucial to self, community, and national development.
-It is one tool that can bring social, economic, and political change to Africa.
-There’s… Continue reading Thoughts on Africa 2: Education
+Intelligence plus character – that is the real goal of education. – Martin Luther King, Jr Education is vital for individual, community, and national growth.
+It is a key tool that can drive social, economic, and political transformation across Africa.…

 Anyanwu Ututu m (My Morning sun)